elenya-grant/GreenHEART/docs/technology_models/storage_models_index.md

 ### Inputs
 - `commodity_in`: commodity available to use for charging storage

-If using a **feedback control strategy** (this means that `tech_to_dispatch_connections` are defined in the plant configuration file for the storage technology), the control-related inputs for control to the storage performance:
+If using a **feedback control strategy** (this means that the controller received the actual storage state periodically), the control-related inputs for control to the storage performance include:
 - `commodity_demand`: the target demand profile to satisfy with the storage performance model and the input commodity.
 This is passed to the control strategy through the `pyomo_dispatch_solver` method.
 - `pyomo_dispatch_solver`: the control function from the storage controller that outputs dispatch commands to the storage performance model.